1002mas/OOP20-pokaiju-csharp/README.md

 ## Description

-University C# partial translation project.
+C# partial translation of an universitary project.

 ## See Also